 Since ARP comprises of researchers from different backgrounds (philosophers, architects, architectural historians and cultural or art historians), it develops a transdisciplinary ambition when addressing material design and discourse production.
 Its aim is to unravel the interwoven aspects of ideas and design.
 This approach not only focusses on canonical texts or buildings but also on ‘minor’ sources like drawings, sketches, pictures, images or maquettes which are all seen as important producers and/or products of theoretical discourses.

 The focus on the conception, materialization and transmission of architectural ideas and practices in the twentieth century, opens up a broad thematic field.
 The members of ARP work on projects including the history of architectural pedagogy and architectural theory; the re-use of heritage in a globalising world; spatial sensitivity and phenomenology; the forgotten connections between religion and architectural modernism; architecture and travelling culture.

-- Sven Sterken awarded research contract for developing re-use profiles for 1800 Flemish parish churches
+- Sven Sterken part of consortium awarded with a research contract to develop a ‘Reuse Profile’ for Flemish parish churches

 - New website!